 The basic responsibility of the Directors is to exercise their independent business judgment to act in what they reasonably believe to be the best interests of the Company and its shareholders.
+To satisfy this responsibility, Directors are expected to take a proactive approach to their duties and to function as active monitors of corporate management.
 In discharging that obligation, Directors should be entitled to rely on the honesty and integrity of their fellow Directors and the Company's senior executives and its outside advisors and auditors.
-The Directors shall also be entitled (a) to have the Company purchase reasonable Directors' and officers' liability insurance on their behalf, (b) to the benefits of indemnification to the fullest extent permitted by law and the Company's certificate of incorporation, by-laws and indemnification agreements, and (c) to exculpation as provided by state law and the Company's certificate of incorporation.
+The Directors should also be entitled (a) to have the Company purchase reasonable directors' and officers' liability insurance on their behalf, (b) to the benefits of indemnification to the fullest extent permitted by law and the Company's certificate of incorporation, by-laws and indemnification agreements, and (c) to exculpation as provided by state law and the Company's certificate of incorporation.